 An exhibition of work by Madison Shetlar, a Bethany College senior from Salina, is on display now through April 21 at the Mingenback Art Center.
 Shetlar is an Art Education

 A senior art exhibition by Elsie Mealiff will be displayed in Mingenback Art Center Gallery from April 23 through April 28, 2016.
 The exhibit includes a variety of paintings, drawings,

-The exhibition features 3-D explorations, ceramics, design, drawings, paintings, photography, printmaking and sculpture created by Bethany students currently taking art classes.
-Winners were announced on April 13 at a reception held in the gallery.
+Kami Olson stands with her jewelry that won Best of Show.
+Works of art by Bethany College students are currently on display as part of the 2016 Messiah Festival Juried Student Art Exhibition.
+The annual art exhibition will continue through April 1 in the Mingenback Art Center Gallery on the Bethany campus.
+The exhibition features 3-D explorations, ceramics, design, drawings, paintings, photography, printmaking, and sculpture created by Bethany students currently taking art classes.
+Award winners were announced at a reception on Sunday, March 20 at 1:30 p.m. in the gallery.
+Best of show was given to Kami Olson, a sophomore from Sedgwick, Kansas, for her jewelry.
 The gallery show is free and open to the public.
-The Mingenback Art Center Gallery is open daily 9 a.m. to 4 p.m.
+The Mingenback Art Center Gallery is open daily 9 a.m. to 6 p.m.